sulu/sulu/UPGRADE.md

 Serialization to `array` type is not longer possible use the new `sulu_core.array_serializer` service instead.

+### Refractor Rest Controllers

+The Sulu `RestController` was deprecated and replaced with `AbstractRestController`.
+All sulu rest controllers extend the new AbstractController and now use dependency injection to get there services.

 ### Refactor WebsiteController and DefaultController

 The WebsiteController and DefaultController were refactored to not extend the deprecated Symfony Controller class.